 Capturing coreboot console with FTDI FT2232H Mini Module

 FT2232H Mini Module is a USB-to-serial/FIFO multipurpose development module.
-I will briefly show how to use it as a USB EHCI debug device to retrieve coreboot debug messages.
+I will briefly show you how to use it as a USB EHCI debug device to retrieve coreboot debug messages.

-You need the module itself, a USB-UART converter, for example pl2303, a USB Mini-B-USB-A cable and 3 female-female jumper wires (and 3 more for pl2303, in my case).
+You need the module itself, a USB-UART converter, for example, pl2303, a USB Mini-B-USB-A cable, and 3 female-female jumper wires (and 3 more for pl2303, in my case).

 With jumper wires, connect pins CN3-1 to CN3-3, CN2-3 to CN3-12 and CN2-5 to CN2-11.

 Then attach USB-UART: pl2303's GND to CN2-6, pl2303's TXD to CN2-10 and pl2303's RXD to CN2-7.